 1.)
 Regular All-Church gatherings on Sundays:

-Monthly All-Church Meal and Communion/ Baptism Service: Twice a year we have a Baptism Service following our usual Sunday Worship Service.
-We hear salvation testimonies and witness the baptisms of new Christians, followed by sharing a meal together.
+Baptism Services: Several times a year we have a Baptism Service, usually following our Sunday Worship Service.
+We hear salvation testimonies and witness the baptisms of new Christians, often followed by sharing a meal together.
 Everyone is welcome to attend these meals and services.
-15:00 – 16:30, on the 1st Sunday of May and the 1st Sunday of November).

 2.)
 Gospel Community Groups:

 Gospel Community Groups are smaller groups (6-15 people) within the church that meet during the week for the purpose of helping each other apply God’s Word to our lives, caring for each other in prayer, counsel, and practical ways, and living life together as family in Christ.
-These groups either meet weekly or once every 2 weeks, and they have a meal together about once a month.
+These groups meet weekly on various days during the week based on their location.
 We have groups in Capital Park, Faerie Glen, Hatfield, Monument Park, Muckleneuk, and Sunnyside.
 Our desire is for every member of our church to be an active part of one of these groups!
-Visitors are welcome!
+Visitors are very welcome!
 For more information about these groups, please click here.

 3.)
 Discipleship Relationships / Biblical Friendships: